-Vancouver-based songsmith David Newberry (thatnewb) and photographer Eric Newby (thisnewb) will take you on a journey, peeling back the layers to reveal the sometimes cannibalistic and most-times incestual state of the entertainment industry as it stands.
-Drawing from historical events they will take one song, artist, event, moment in time, and connect it back to itself by way of a convoluted web mapping which you’ll have to hear to believe.
-Their irreverent style is only slightly overshadowed by their love and respect for inane bullshit.
+Hosts Christian Zyp and Eric Newby take you on a journey from Point A to Point A, mining the connective tissues of popular culture to reveal the sometimes cannibalistic and most-times incestual state of the modern entertainment industry.
+Each episode of NewbsRadio begins with one song, artist, movie, event, or moment in time, endeavouring to connect it back to itself by way of a convoluted, comical, and calculated web of culture mapping that you will have to hear to believe.

 Newbsradio.com is all about connections.
 Connections in a historical context revolving around the entertainment industry.
 The show is loosely based on the BBC Television Program from the late 70s “Connections” with creator/host Dr. James Burke .
 If you haven’t seen Connections you should check it out – it’s REALLY REALLY interesting.